HosseinMahboubi/info_card/README.md

 - This application only works on web and Android devices.

-- The main icon is the same as Flutter's default (I will change it as soon as possible).

 - This application is only a test, and it will improve in the future.

 - There is a slight problem with the url_launcher package, and currently it's not working, but I will try to fix that so I won't delete the codes.